Chrome 85 arrives with tab management, 10% faster page loads, and PDF improvements

 Tab management

 Chrome already supports tab groups, but with this release you can now collapse and expand them.
-Google says this was the most popular feature request with regards to tab groups.
+Google says this was the most popular tab group feature request the team received.

 If you use Chrome in tablet mode, there is now a new touchscreen interface with larger tabs that are more practical to organize and hide.
 The new look is coming to Chromebooks first — Google didn’t provide an exact timeframe for this feature rollout.

 When you start typing a page title into the address bar on Chrome for Android, there is now an option to switch to a tab that you already have open.
-It’s a suggestion to switch to that tab, just like Chrome on desktop.
+The suggestion to switch to that tab works just like in Chrome on desktop.

 In a future release, you’ll be able to hover over a tab and see a thumbnail preview of the page.
 Other browsers already have this, so here Chrome is just playing catch up.